Instrumental Variable Regression via Kernel Maximum Moment Loss: Preliminaries

 \subsection{Instrumental Variable Regression}

 Following standard setting in the literature \citep{Hartford17:DIV,Lewis18:AGMM,Bennett19:DeepGMM,Singh19:KIV,Muandet19:DualIV}, let $X$ be a treatment (endogenous) variable taking value in $\inx\subseteq\rr^d$ and $Y$ a real-valued outcome variable.
-Our goal is to estimate a function $f:\inx\to\rr$ from a structural equation model (SEM) of the form
+Our goal is to estimate a function $f:\inx\to\rr$ from a structural equation model of the form

 where we assume that $\ep[\varepsilon] = 0$ and $\ep[\nu] = 0$.
 Unfortunately, as we can see from \eqref{eq:model}, $\varepsilon$ is correlated with the treatment $X$, i.e., $\ep[\varepsilon|X] \neq 0$, and hence standard regression methods cannot be used to estimate $f$.
 This setting arises, for example, when there exist unobserved confounders (i.e., common causes) between $X$ and $Y$.

-To illustrate the problem, let us consider an example taken from \citet{Hartford17:DIV} which aims at predicting sales of airline ticket $Y$ under an intervention in price of the ticket $X$.
+To illustrate the problem, let us consider an example taken from \citep{Hartford17:DIV} which aims at predicting sales of airline ticket $Y$ under an intervention in price of the ticket $X$.
 However, there exist unobserved variables that may affect both sales and ticket price, e.g., conferences, COVID-19 pandemic, etc. This creates a correlation between $\varepsilon$ and $X$ in \eqref{eq:model} that prevents us from applying the standard regression toolboxes directly on observational data.

-\paragraph{Instrumental variable (IV).} To address this problem, we assume access to an \emph{instrumental} variable $Z$ taking value in $\inz\subseteq\rr^{d'}$.
+\textbf{Instrumental variable (IV).} To address this problem, we assume access to an \emph{instrumental} variable $Z$ taking value in $\inz\subseteq\rr^{d'}$.
 As we can see in \eqref{eq:model}, the instrument $Z$ is associated with the treatments $X$, but not with the outcome $Y$, other than through its effect on the treatments.
-Formally, $Z$ must satisfy \begin{enumerate*}[label=(\roman*),noitemsep] \item \emph{Relevance:} $Z$ has a causal influence on $X$, \item \emph{Exclusion restriction:} $Z$ affects $Y$ only through $X$, i.e., ${Y \ci Z} | X,\varepsilon$, and \item \emph{Unconfounded instrument(s):} $Z$ is independent of the error, i.e., ${\varepsilon \ci Z}$. \end{enumerate*} For example, the instrument $Z$ may be the cost of fuel, which influences sales only via price.
-Intuitively, $Z$ acts as a ``natural experiment'' that induces variation in $X$; see Figure \ref{fig:causal-graph}.
+Formally, $Z$ must satisfy \begin{enumerate*}[label=(\roman*),noitemsep] \item \emph{Relevance:} $Z$ has a causal influence on $X$, \item \emph{Exclusion restriction:} $Z$ affects $Y$ only through $X$, i.e., ${Y \ci Z} | X,\varepsilon$, and \item \emph{Unconfounded instrument(s):} $Z$ is independent of the error, i.e., ${\varepsilon \ci Z}$. \end{enumerate*} See Fig. \ref{fig:causal-graph} for a visualization of the three conditions.
+For example, the instrument $Z$ may be the cost of fuel, which influences sales $Y$ only via price $X$.
+For detailed exposition on IV, we refer the readers to \citep{Newey03:NIV} and \citep{Angrist08:Harmless}.